-This curriculum standard is aligned with the 2020 Newfoundland and Labrador Curriculum Standard (NLCS) and the 2019 Red Seal Occupational Standard (RSOS) and National Harmonization sequencing for the Hairstylist trade.
-It describes the curriculum content for the Hairstylist Pre-employment training program.
+This curriculum standard is aligned with the 2019 edition of the Red Seal Occupational Standard (RSOS) for the Hairstylist trade.
+It describes the curriculum content for the Hairstylist apprenticeship training program.

 Acknowledgements

 The Provincial Trade Advisory Committee (PTAC), industry representatives, instructors and apprenticeship staff provided valuable input to the development of this provincial plan of training.
 Without their dedication to quality apprenticeship training, this document could not have been produced.